-Within the City of Irvine, electrical service is provided by Southern California Edison and natural gas service is provided by Southern California Gas Company.
+Within the City of Irvine, electrical service is provided by Southern California Edison (SCE) and natural gas service is provided by Southern California Gas Company (SoCalGas).
 No other information was available regarding gas and electric services in Irvine.
-Additional dry utilities include telecommunications providers, cable providers, and solid waste collection (Waste Management).
+Additional dry utilities include telecommunications providers, cable providers, and solid waste collection (Waste Management) as summarized below: